Go Back

 Instructions

-• Pat kombu dry with paper towels, then cut it into pieces slightly larger than bite-sized.
-Sprinkle either salt (for a savory flavor) or sugar (for a sweet flavor) over the pieces and mix well to ensure they are evenly coated.
+• If your kombu is damp, pat it dry with paper towels beforehand.
+Cut it into pieces slightly larger than bite-sized.
+Sprinkle either salt (for a savory flavor) or sugar (for a sweet flavor) over the pieces, then mix well to ensure they are evenly coated.

-• Place a sheet of parchment paper on a microwave-safe plate and arrange the kombu pieces so that they overlap as little as possible.
-Then, cover the plate with a paper towel.
+• Place a sheet of parchment paper on a microwave-safe plate and arrange the kombu pieces, overlapping them as little as possible.
+Then, cover the kombu with a paper towel to prevent it from splattering during cooking.

-• Place the plate in the microwave and heat on medium power (500W) for about 5-7 minutes.
-It is done when you no longer hear any popping sounds.
+• Microwave the plate on medium power (500W) for about 5-7 minutes.
+You will know it is done when the popping sound stops.

 Notes